Camp Glossary

 Name of Cairn trail marker, #17

-Forester Village
+Foresters Village

 Campsite (c 1926 – present), Original campsite at Royaneh, 56 person max

-Forty-Niners
+Forty-Niners (49rs)

 Campsite (c 1968) located above original Plainsmen shower house.
 Site was torn down to make way for new handicap accessible shower house.

-Fricot Meadow
+Fricot Meadows

-campsite (c 1971 – present), 26 person max
+Campsite (c 1971 – present), 26 person max

 Frontiersmen Village